 Friday was day I was looking forward to more than anything on the whole trip.
 The day I got to meet Rachel Alexandra at Stonestreet.
 I’m not sure there will be many days in my life that will top this.
 The group met up at a guest house on the Stonestreet property that was decked out in tribute mostly to Rachel, but a few of their other top fillies as well.
 In this house they had her Champion 3-year-old Filly Eclipse Award, her Horse of the Year Eclipse Award, her Preakness trophy and her Woodward trophy as well as dozens of photos of her and her races playing on repeat on the TV.
 There was coffee, donuts and fruit and a room full of the some of the biggest Rachel fans you can find.
 I admit to having a bit of a fit of nerves and some tears while sitting there in that room.
 I was about to meet one of the truly great horses of all time.
 As for meeting Rachel, it was everything I could have wanted.
 Rachel stood quietly while we all circled around her and took turns petting her, hugging her and getting photos.
 It was a beautiful fall day and she started to doze off in the sunshine.
 The staff at Stonestreet were nothing but generous, kind and happy to have guests to see their great mare.
 Maybe one day I’ll work there.

 My last farm tour (just three hours before my flight was to leave) was at WinStar.
 I was excited to visit WinStar because I have participated in their contests for years and had won a Distorted Humor halter from them many years ago.
 I wanted to see him, but was disappointed when they declined to bring him out of his stall for pictures (though they allowed photos of him at his stall).
 We got to visit and feed mints to Pioneerof the Nile (American Pharoah’s sire) and he has a great personality.
 We also got to see the great Tiznow and young sires Take Charge Indy, Overanalyze and Bodemiester (among several others).
-They brought out their Kentucky Derby winner Super Saver.
+The only horse they brought out for us was Kentucky Derby winner Super Saver.